Convergence Rate of Multiple-try Metropolis Independent sampler: Numerical Illustrations

-{\bf Example 3.} Here we investigate a one-dimensional continuous case with the standard normal target distribution. $\mathcal{N}(0,1)$.
-The proposal distribution is a scaled t-distribution with $10$ degrees of freedom, $T(x)=ct_{10}(cx)$ with $cgeq1$.
-A larger $c$ makes the proposal distribution flatter.
-For practical uses of both importance sampling and IMH-type algorithms, we strongly recommend to choose a proposal distribution that has a heavier than the target.
-In our case, however, a larger $c$ leads to a larger discrepancy between the target and proposal distributions.
-Figure \ref{fig:rate_continuous} is computed based on $50000$ independent Monte Carlo samples with respect to (a) $c=2$ (b) $c=20$.
+\begin{example} We investigate a one-dimensional continuous case with the target being $\mathcal{N}(0,1)$, and the proposal distribution being a scaled t-distribution with $10$ degrees of freedom, $p(x)=ct_{10}(cx)$ with $c\geq1$.
+For practical uses of both importance sampling and IMH-type algorithms, we strongly recommend to choose a proposal distribution that has a heavier tail than but does not differ too much with the target.
+In our case, both t-distribution proposals satisfy the fat-tail requirement.
+But a larger $c$ leads to a larger discrepancy between the target and the proposal.
+Figure \ref{fig:rate_continuous} is computed based on $50000$ independent Monte Carlo samples with two choices of $c$, demonstrating that IMH$(k)$ and MTM-IS$(k)$ are nearly indistinguishable if the proposal does not align with the target well.